 It is a truth universally acknowledged that a parent in possession of a child must be in want of healthy, non-fussy food.
-Unfortunately when staying in luxury hotels, it is a hope that is never quite fulfilled.
-Whether allergens or fussy eaters, not having access to a kitchen on a family holiday can make a relaxing getaway difficult.
+Unfortunately when staying in luxury hotels, it is a hope that is never quite fulfilled and not having access to a kitchen on a family holiday can make a relaxing getaway difficult.
 We provide the perfect solution.
-The Highland Club is a set of self-catered apartments with all the amenities and services of a hotel*.
-Each apartment contains a luxury kitchen fitted with all the gadgets you may need to whip up a delicious family meal.
+The Highland Club is a set of self-catered apartments with all the amenities and services of a hotel.
+Our kitchen is fitted with all the gadgets you may need to whip up a delicious family meal.
 Basic supplies are provided, including olive oil, salt, pepper, washing-up liquid, washing machine tablets, fabric conditioner and cleaning materials.
 If you need inspiration, check out our new series of Scottish inspired recipes!
 But don’t worry if you don’t want to cook.
 There are many delightful restaurants surrounding The Highland Club including the award-winning Boathouse.
-Fort Augustus also contains a butchers serving freshly made pies and the local fish and chippy.
-The options are endless.

 Each apartment is fitted luxuriously with hypoallergenic duvets and pillows.
 The beds are made up with the finest Egyptian cotton linen, with apartments containing a king-size bed for the grownup and twin beds for the children.
 Our bathrooms include dermatologist and paediatrician approved Child’s Farm toiletries for your babies and children.
 As for entertainment, which we will cover below, each apartment contains a TV and DVD player to keep your kids occupied in the early hours.
 It is a fuss free vacation simply waiting to happen.